maccradar/sherpa-com-mediator/doc/Integration.md

 - payload in envelope is not a char *, so gossip_proxy.c do not work since it tried to unpack to the wrong structure.

+- Not getting the local peer on the peer list